 - Moorabbin Magistrates’ Court.

-The Court Integrated Services Program (CISP) may be able to provide support at Magistrates’ Courts that don’t have an ARC.
-See the bail support page for more information.
+The Court Integrated Services Program (CISP) provides support state-wide and may be able to provide support at Magistrates’ Courts that don’t have an ARC.
+Visit the bail support (CISP) page for more information.

 STEP 2: Check eligibility